McCloud River Swimming Holes In Northern California swimming hole in California

 The Swimming Experience

 Each of the three falls offers a different kind of encounter with the river.
 The Lower Falls are the most accessible, with a short, easy walk from the parking area leading you directly to a wide, dramatic cascade and a broad, deep pool — ideal for families and first-time visitors.
 The Middle and Upper Falls require short hikes on uneven terrain, but the reward is a more secluded, intimate setting where the crowds thin and the river feels entirely your own.
-Across all three locations, the water is crystal-clear — you can watch your feet on the rocky bottom even at depth — and unmistakably cold, even in the peak of summer.
+Across all three locations, the water is clear — you can watch your feet on the rocky bottom even at depth — and unmistakably cold, even in the peak of summer.
 This is snowmelt water, after all, and it will take your breath away in the best possible way.
 Fishing is a popular alternative to swimming, and the calmer stretches near the falls offer occasional opportunities for kayaking.

 Plan Your Visit